What Is The Function Of The Spliceosome

 • Sex Determination in Drosophila: The sex determination pathway in Drosophila relies heavily on alternative splicing of the Sex-lethal (Sxl) gene.
 The Sxl protein, which is produced only in females, regulates the splicing of other sex determination genes, ultimately leading to the development of female characteristics.

-• Immune Response: Alternative splicing plays a crucial role in regulating the immune response.
-For example, the splicing of the CD45 gene, which encodes a transmembrane protein expressed on immune cells, is regulated during T cell activation, leading to changes in T cell function.
+• Immune Response: Alternative splicing has a big impact in regulating the immune response.
+To give you an idea, the splicing of the CD45 gene, which encodes a transmembrane protein expressed on immune cells, is regulated during T cell activation, leading to changes in T cell function.

 • Apoptosis: Splicing regulation is also involved in apoptosis, or programmed cell death.
-For example, the splicing of the Bcl-x gene, which encodes both pro-apoptotic and anti-apoptotic proteins, is regulated during apoptosis, influencing the cell's decision to undergo programmed cell death.
+Take this: the splicing of the Bcl-x gene, which encodes both pro-apoptotic and anti-apoptotic proteins, is regulated during apoptosis, influencing the cell's decision to undergo programmed cell death.

 Therapeutic Targeting of the Spliceosome: A Promising Avenue for Drug Development